tony-kuo/eagle/README.md

 *compileLikelihoods.py* post-processes the probabilities calculated by EAGLE and can be used to find somatic mutations given positive (i.e. tumor) and negative (i.e. normal) results on the same set of variants.
 Likelihood ratio and allele frequency thresholds are then used to filter mutations.

-If one expects that most mutations are not homozygous (i.e. in heterogenous tumor samples), then one can choose to skew the prior probability towards heterozygous/heterogeneous mutations.
-Otherwise, very low allele frequency mutations (~0.05) will have low probability.
-However, unless one has a good estimate of the cell mixture ratio in hetergenous samples and tune the bias appropriately, this will likely increase type I errors, depending on the threshold chosen.

 Heterozygous non-reference variants (VCF: comma separated multiple alternative sequences) are output as separate entries.
 Furthermore, if they are near other variants, it will separately consider each alternative sequence in their own sets so that phasing is not an issue.
 This may result in entries with the first 4 columns being identical.
 The user will need to examine the variant set of these cases to determine which it belongs to.
 The script *compileLikelihood.py* will naively retain the one with the maximum probability, for entries with identical coordinates.

 ## EAGLE-RC

 For read classification.
 Use EAGLE to calculate likelihoods for each read and for each hypothesis (--verbose) as well as phased variants (--mvh) as output.
 Then the program readclassify can take these inputs and classify the reads and optionally read in a bam file and split the reads into bam files for each class.
-We also lower probability omega to be more tolerant to sequence differences outside the tested hypotheses.
-Other options (such as --dp for long reads) may or may not be applicable depending on the use case.
+We also a lower omega to be more tolerant to sequence differences outside the tested hypotheses.
+Other options (such as --dp for long reads, etc.) may or may not be applicable depending on the use case.

 Usage: